 Alright, so while it's taken me a nine hour long sprint of coding and design, I've finally revived Veno.
-This is pretty significant, at least on a personal level - the last time I had a personal site and portfolio online was around the beginning of 2007 (a snapshot of the design, then known as "Arctic", can be seen here).
+This is pretty significant, at least on a personal level - the last time I had a personal site and portfolio online was around the beginning of 2007.
 Several people have asked me why this took so long, though, and so I figured I'd take a moment to jot down my thoughts on the matter.

 Full time jobs take... well, time

 See, the biggest draw on my time over the past 3 years has been my day job with Webs.com.
 I wanted to take the time to really dig in and better my skills in this craft, and there's really been no better opportunity presented to me since.
 It's been grueling at points (week long coding sessions without sleep to push a redesign out the door, anyone?), but well worth it.

 Now, after three years, I've found that I missed having a personal platform to do... well, anything I wanted to, in terms of the internet.
 This led to a six month period of trashed redesign attempts for Veno; after enough failed designs, I decided to just power through it in a day, and this is the result.
 It's heavily CSS3-based, but should fall back gracefully in just about every browser.
 I foresee myself refining it over time, though - there's certain things I'm unhappy with, such as the overall "tightness" of the layout.
 Expect to see it open up and breathe a bit more over the next few weeks, as well as become more personalized.